siomarapantarotto/java_reflection_object_factory/README.md

 # Java Object Factory

+This mini project was created in 2001 for learning/tutorial purposes.

+It was recently retrieved from Geocities.com, one of the most popular and successful free personal web hosting services of the 1990s, which was shut down in October 2009.

+Apparently all sites hosted on the service would be deleted and could not be recovered.

+Thanks to Geocities for not deleting this and many of my other projects.

-# An Example Using Metadata and Java Reflection
+## An Example Using Metadata and Java Reflection

 ## Description